-The unique, hands-on learning environment of the Product College attracts students from all over the world.
+The unique, hands-on learning environment of Make School attracts students from all over the world.
 Some come straight out of high school, others transfer from four-year and two-year colleges.
-But that’s not how Leslie Kim found her way to the Product College campus in San Francisco.
+But that’s not how Leslie Kim found her way to the Make School campus in San Francisco.
 She had a much more roundabout journey to the world of tech.

 “I went to high school for math and science, but I was always in art classes,” Leslie explained, “so when it came time to figure out what I wanted to study in college, I went to art school.
 After a year I realized that art was more of a hobby for me, not a profession.
 So then I got a bachelor’s in business with a minor in film.

 Film brought me out to Los Angeles and a comedy club where I started running the website and working with outsourced programmers.
 That’s how I found programming.”

 In addition to LA, Leslie has lived in Washington DC, Savannah, New York City, Seoul, and San Francisco.
 She has also worked in film production, property management, and taught both art and English.
 “My career and physical moves were always in search of finding what I truly enjoyed doing, which I finally found in the tech industry as an engineer.”

 When Leslie discovered her love of programming, she thought that a boot camp made the most sense, but a friend recommended that she speak to Jeremy Rossmann, the co-founder of Make School, about what made Make School a better option.
 Leslie said, “Forty-five minutes into the call, Jeremy had convinced me that I should attend Make School instead of a boot camp.
 I wanted to spend some time really getting into software engineering, learning how to develop in the real world, working in teams and building useful industry skills, and I could do all of that at Make School.”